universityofderby/chef-nfs4acl/README.md

 1. Fork the repository on Github.
 2. Create a named feature branch (like `add_component_x`).
 3. Write your change.
-4. Write tests for your change (if applicable).
+4. Write tests for your change (this cookbook currently uses InSpec with Test Kitchen).
 5. Run the tests, ensuring they all pass.
 6. Submit a Pull Request using Github.

 License and Authors
 -------------------
-Author: Richard Lock (University of Derby)
+Author: Richard Lock

 Copyright 2015 University of Derby